• What mining equipment is used in surface mining?

 Reduced Dump Trucks Cycle Time Equals Increased Productivity

 The lowered V floor design, front corner transition plates, and extended canopy sides combine to ensure minimum carryback and complete tray emptying every dump cycle, even at ¾ tilt.
-The overall result is a quicker dump cycle time without reducing total payload.
+The overall result is a quicker dump cycle time without reducing the total payload.
 Minutes off each cycle add up to have a significant impact over the course of a day, week or month.

 Adaptability to all Mining Applications and OEM Specifications